BlockCertsAI/BCAI-Canon/WHITEPAPER.md

 ---

+## 10.5 The Architect — Orchestration Under Constraint

+BlockCertsAI includes **the Architect** as an orchestration layer operating within the same protocol constraints as all other actors.

+The Architect coordinates execution across authenticated identities, permissions, policy modules, and system state.
+It does not bypass enforcement.
+It operates only through authorized, verifiable actions.

+This orchestration layer enables coordinated recovery and continuity behaviors under protocol rules, supporting resilient operation without discretionary human intervention.

+---

 ## 11. Agentic Digital Twin (ADT)

 The **Agentic Digital Twin (ADT)** exists to remove the primary adoption barrier: **migration risk**.